Beijing To Ban Coal By The End of the Decade

 Dirties Fuel Threatens to Uproot Ancient European Villages

 Along Europe’s German-Polish border, 700-year-old villages are threatened of being flattened in order to extract the dirtiest type of coal.
 Two utilities, PGE SA and Vattenfall AB, is looking to tap Europe’s richest lignite deposits by digging two pits the size of Manhattan in the ancient villages of Gubin and Brody.
 Locals will form an 8 –kilometer cross-border human chain on Aug.23 in protest.
 The battle reflects one of Europe’s major dilemma – burn more coal in order to depend less on Russian natural gas, while at the same time meet the European Union’s tight pollution targets.

 Used Cigarette Butts for Energy Storage

-A group of scientists from South Korea’s Seoul National University have converted used-cigarette butts into a high-performing material that can be used to coat the electrodes of supercapacitors – components that can store huge amounts of electrical energy.
+A group of scientists from South Korea’s Seoul National University who also teste the vape kits for beginners, have converted used-cigarette butts into a high-performing material that can be used to coat the electrodes of supercapacitors – components that can store huge amounts of electrical energy.
 In their study, the researchers demonstrated that the cellulose acetate fibers of the cigarette filters can be transformed into a carbon-based material using a simple, one-step burning technique called pyrolysis.
 The resulting material contains a number of tiny pores, increasing its performance as a capacitive material that is superior to commercially available carbon, graphene and carbon nanotubes.

 SunPower Offers Solar Packages to Hybrid Car Customers